extremenetworks/Virtual_EXOS/GNS3_EXOS-VM_Guide.md

 * Download and install GNS3 program for your local machine.  -- ```This version must match the version of GNS3-VM```

 #### Step 6: Open GNS3
-1. Make sure Vmware player is open but **NOT** booted it up.
+1. Make sure Vmware player is open but **NOT** booted up.
 2. Open GNS3

 #### Step 7: Setting up GNS3
 1. A Setup Wizard should show up when you open GNS3.
 Select "Local GNS3 VM" and click next.
-2. Click on "VMware" -> Select your GNS3-VM -> and select the same CPU's and RAM you picked in Step 3. -> Click Next
+2. Click on "VMware" -> Select your GNS3-VM -> and select the same CPU's and RAM you picked in Step 4.3. -> Click Next
-3. Your GNS3-VM should now start booting up now.
+3. Your GNS3-VM should now start booting up.
 Wait for it to boot, and uncheck all boxes and click finish on the GNS3 wizard.
 4. Close the Preferences window -> Continue without saving -> Yes -> Name your Project, and click OK.

 #### Step 8: Import EXOS-VM as Appliance